Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You may want to consider an installment loan for the following reasons:

 - Fast turnaround time.
-Providers of online installment loans tend to process your application very quickly, sometimes within just minutes.
+Providers of online installment loans tend to process your application very quickly, sometimes in minutes.
 If you accept the loan contract, you can get your money as soon as the following business day.

 - Bad credit applicants are accepted.
-Conventional loans normally come with more strict lending criteria, but most employed people can consider applying for online installment loans even if they have bad credit, as long as they can show their ability to repay the loan.
+Conventional loans normally come with stringent lending criteria, but most employed people can consider applying for online installment loans with bad credit, as long as they can show their ability to repay the loan.

 - More manageable repayments structure.
-Unlike short-term loans or cash advance loans that you have to repay by your next payday, you can take on a longer term to repay your installment loan.
+Unlike payday loans or cash advance loans that you have to repay by your next payday, you can take longer to repay your installment loan.
 Most lenders even give you the ability to choose between making payments once or twice a month.

 You may want to consider other options if you’re concerned about:

 - Fees.
-Online installment loans normally charge higher fees especially in comparison with more conventional forms of credit.
+Online installment loans in Canada normally charge higher fees especially in comparison with more conventional forms of credit.

 - Higher repayments due to higher loan amounts.
 Installment loans have higher loan amounts than standard payday loans.
-While you have lower ongoing repayments because you’re paying it back over time, repayments can still be expensive and add up.
-Make sure it’s manageable with your budget before you apply and accept the loan.
+While you have lower ongoing repayments because you’re paying it back over time, repayments can still be expensive.
+Make sure it’s manageable on your budget before you sign up.

 - Total loan cost.
 The APR on online installment loans can still be quite high, resulting in a high total overall repayment.